 Deferred adjudication is a type of probation.
 At the end of the probation, if all the terms have been met, the case will be dismissed.
 It is important to note that it will still count as a prior offense if there is a subsequent DWI charge.
 The State of Texas can still enhance the penalties for subsequent DWI arrests even if an individual was given deferred adjudication previously.

 Ignition interlock Device (IID).
+Here is another change to Texas Laws on DWIs.
 The sentencing judge is required to order the installation of an IID on the offender’s car.
 This device prevents the car from starting unless the driver blows into the breathalyzer device and has no BAC.
 The judge may order an alcohol and substance abuse evaluation and if the evaluator determines the person does not pose a threat to the public’s ongoing safety, the judge can waive this requirement.

 Installation of the device may be expensive.
 The legislation has provisions for the person to obtain financial help if the judge does not waive this requirement.